Our Essential Services

 Special Note for Croatian Nationals

 Each time a new country joins the EU, it is given an annual quota for how many of their citizens can live and work in other EU countries.
 Croatia joined the EU on 1 July 2013.
-As of May 2019, Croatia’s annual quota was still in effect in Switzerland.
-When it comes to residence visas and work permits, Croatians nationals will face restrictions similar to non-EU/EFTA nationals.
+As of September 2020, Croatia’s annual quota was still in effect in Switzerland.
+This means that when it comes to residence visas and work permits, Croatian nationals will face restrictions similar to non-EU/EFTA nationals.

 Please see the Swiss government website for more information.